 Honey Benefits according to Ayurveda

 Honey has been used as food and medicine since the Vedic culture.
-According to Ayurvedic texts, honey is sweet, Ruksha (dry), Sheeta (cold) (some says hot).
-It improves digestion power, glows skin, improves voice quality, easy to digest and is good for the heart.
+According to Ayurvedic texts, honey is sweet, Ruksha (dry), and Sheeta (cold) (some say hot).
+It improves digestion power, glows skin, improves voice quality, is easy to digest, and is good for the heart.

-Honey Nourishes the eyes as well as pacifiers toxicity.
+Honey Nourishes the eyes as well as pacifies toxicity.
 It especially calms Pitta and Kapha dosha and reduces Meda (which can be related to fat), thereby being beneficial in weight management.

 It also cures urinary tract disorders, hiccups, shortness of breath, cough and cold diarrhea, etc.